pmdevita/switcharoohelper/Readme.md

 * Checks the link
     * is to a comment that
         * contains a switcharoo
-        * is a correct link to the previous switcharoo
+        * is a correct link to the previous correct switcharoo
-        * is not a duplicate (future feature)
+        * has the context suffix
     * has the `?context=x` suffix

 In testing, I found it is common for people to link to the wrong comment (i.e. the parent comment to the actual link).
 In the future, adding a search algorithm for the correct comment would be useful.

-I have yet to find a duplicate link to test how such a thing would happen.
-I did find a duplicate but strangely it lacked a submission.

-We can (theoretically) check a link is not a duplicate by

-* Check if link to thread (not just comment) has been posted
-    * Check if link is to identical comment
-    * Check if link is under the same parent comment

-### Recommendations for action
+### Action

-If the switcharoo post is just missing the `?context=` suffix, comment on it to alert the poster and flair it to alert the next switcharoo poster in the chain.
-We could delete it if we want to take a very strong approach to preserving the chain but hopefully the OP would be responsive.

-If it is an exact duplicate link or only separated by one level of comments, delete it.
-If it separated by more levels, comment on it to alert the poster and flair it to alert the next switcharoo poster in the chain.

-If incorrectly linked, comment on it to alert the poster and flair it to alert the next switcharoo poster in the chain.
-We could also take a strong approach and just delete it.

-## More info

-This bot is being run from user /u/switcharoohelper.
-If the r/switcharoo mods would like to use it for something else, I will send them the account.
+If there is anything wrong with how the submission is linked (not linked to the right comment, missing context suffix, etc.), the post is deleted and the user is given instruction to try again if they wish.

+If there is an issue with the comment (wrong link), the user is given the correct link and asked to fix the problem.

 ## To do
 * Switch config from json to configparser
 * Search for correct comment when linked incorrectly
+* Refactor and tidy up the place